-Parents need to know that this book about Eskimo and American Indian children attending a Catholic high school during the first four years of the 1960s touches on racism both within and outside of native cultures.
+Parents need to know that this book about "Eskimo" (Inuit) and other Native American children attending a Catholic high school during the first four years of the 1960s touches on racism both within and outside of Native cultures.
 Although not depicted as all bad, the priests do beat the students when they misbehave and subject them to radiation testing without their permission; one boy is taken away from his brothers and sent to live with a white family.
 Most of the children come from broken homes, and more than one has been abandoned by a parent.
 Some of the kids bully and manipulate the others, although ultimately they realize that they have more in common with each other than with the adults who control their lives.

-A dual narrative can be difficult to pull off, but Edwardson succeeded in her first novel, Blessing's Bead.
-In this, her second, she writes from the point of view of not two but five different characters.
+A dual narrative can be difficult to pull off; Edwardson succeeded in her first novel, Blessing's Bead, and does a decent job in her second.
+Here, she writes from the point of view of not two but five different characters.
 Edwardson's strengths lie in her poetic imagery and complex characterizations that let you understand each person's motives and emotions.
 However, though the situations of each character are varied and the family history of each is interesting, the voices themselves are not always distinct.
 This, along with the fact that the book covers a period of four school years, gives the reader sometimes too-brief glimpses into what the large cast of characters is going through.
 Still, it also helps move the story along at a brisk pace and, despite the brevity, it is easy to get caught up in this fascinating world and to feel invested in whether Luke will ever see his little brother again, or if group leaders Sonny and Amiq will overcome their differences.

-Families can talk about the challenges native people face in white society.
+Families can talk about the challenges Native Americans face in White society.
 This story is set in the early 1960s.
 How have things in the United States changed in since then?

-Why do you think Sonny feels he has to watch over the Indian students?
+Why do you think Sonny feels he has to watch over the Native American students?
 Is there anyone at your school who watches out for other kids in this kind of way?